Ovler-Young/buctbase/README.md

 - Play video as audio for background playing on mobile devices spencerwooo/onedrive-vercel-index#471
 - Docker build config spencerwooo/onedrive-vercel-index#643 spencerwooo/onedrive-vercel-index#642
 - More translations
-  - Hindi translation spencerwooo/onedrive-vercel-index#500
+  - हिन्दी translation spencerwooo/onedrive-vercel-index#500
-  - Turkish translation spencerwooo/onedrive-vercel-index#582
+  - Türkçe translation spencerwooo/onedrive-vercel-index#582
+  - 繁體中文 translation spencerwooo/onedrive-vercel-index#697
 - Multiple subtitle format support other than only WebVTT spencerwooo/onedrive-vercel-index#623 with more fine-tune
 - Visual defense: Options added to [`config/site.config.js`](config/site.config.js) to visually hide some elements in the app.
 Notice that these elements can still be accessed by other ways. **YOU SHOULD NOT RELY ON THEM TO PROTECT YOUR DATA**.
   - `hideDotPasswordInLists`: Enable it to hide `.password` in lists.
 Notice that `.password` can still be opened online manually with its path like other files.